junxit/us-congress-bills-113/bill.md

 >     - **(C)** establish consequences for failure to properly identify contracts as bundled or consolidated;
 >     - **(D)** establish requirements for periodic and statistically valid data verification and validation; and
 >     - **(E)** assign clear data verification responsibilities.
+>   - **(3)** *Committee briefing* Once finalized and by not later than 90 days prior to implementation, the plan described in this subsection shall be presented to the Committee on Small Business of the House of Representatives and the Committee on Small Business and Entrepreneurship of the Senate.
->   - **(3)** *Implementation* Not later than the first day of fiscal year 2017, the Administrator of the Small Business Administration shall implement the plan described in this subsection.
+>   - **(4)** *Implementation* Not later than the first day of fiscal year 2017, the Administrator of the Small Business Administration shall implement the plan described in this subsection.
->   - **(4)** *Certification* The Administrator shall annually provide to the Committee on Small Business of the House of Representatives and the Committee on Small Business and Entrepreneurship of the Senate certification of the accuracy and completeness of data reported on bundled and consolidated contracts.
+>   - **(5)** *Certification* The Administrator shall annually provide to the Committee on Small Business of the House of Representatives and the Committee on Small Business and Entrepreneurship of the Senate certification of the accuracy and completeness of data reported on bundled and consolidated contracts.
->   - **(5)** *GAO study and report*
+>   - **(6)** *GAO study and report*
 >     - **(A)** *Study* Not later than the first day of fiscal year 2018, the Comptroller General of the United States shall initiate a study on the effectiveness of the plan described in this subsection that shall assess whether contracts were accurately labeled as bundled or consolidated.
 >     - **(B)** *Contracts evaluated* For the purposes of conducting the study described in subparagraph (A), the Comptroller General of the United States—
 >       - **(i)** shall evaluate, for work in each of sectors 23, 33, 54, and 56 (as defined by the North American Industry Classification System), not fewer than 100 contracts in each sector;